wchiquito/jj-for-everyone.github.io/src/remotes.md

 </pre>

 Great!
-We can see that the bookmark `main` is correctly pointing to our most recently completed commit.
+We can see that the bookmark `main` is correctly pointing to our recently completed commit.

-## Sending commits to a remote
+## Pushing the bookmark

 Now that we're connected and have a bookmark, let's finally send our commit to the remote.
 The technical term for sending commits is "pushing" them.